-The 2017 Summer camp season will run June 26 - August 18 at our building in Newton!
+June 25 - August 17 at our building in Newton!

-June 25th - All deposits and health forms are due (note: we will take last minute registrations)
+- June 24th - All deposits and health forms are due (note: we will take last minute registrations).

-Camp Sessions run weekly beginning June 26th.
-The week of July 3rd is a short session, as camp is closed on the 4th.
-There is currently space available in all sessions.
+- The week of July 2nd is a short session, as camp is closed on the 4th.

 Program Hours: Description

-Early Arrival: 8am - 9am Arrive early.
+- Early Arrival: 8am - 9am.
 Morning snack provided.
 NOTE: You MUST be pre-registered for this.
 This option is not used by very many parents, and we only staff it when it is needed.

 This year we are once again offering expanded programming for older kids and teenagers.
 Middle and High School students will be able to take part in classes such as Gym Wheel, Russian Bar and other more advanced circus skills.